Environmental Impact Assessment Ordinance

 2. Determination of Air Sensitive Receiver

-2.1 Any domestic premises, hotel, hostel, hospital, clinic, nursery, temporary housing accommodation, school, educational institution, office, factory, shop, shopping centre, place of public worship, library, court of law, sports stadium or performing arts centre shall be considered to be a sensitive receiver.
+2.1 Any domestic premises, hotel, hostel, hospital, clinic, nursery, temporary housing accommodation, school, educational institution, office, factory, shop, shopping centre, place of public worship, library, court of law, sports stadium or performing arts centre shall be considered to be air sensitive receiver.
+Places/premises in which exposure is transient in nature (for example, cycle track, pedestrian walkway, bus stop, mini-bus stop, and taxi stand) are not considered to be air sensitive receivers.

 2.2 Any other premises or place with which, in terms of duration or number of people affected, has a similar sensitivity to the air pollutants as the aforelisted premises and places shall also be considered to be a sensitive receiver.